Chinese And Japanese Languages – An Introduction

 Chinese and Japanese are often misunderstood to be the same.
 People often complain about how they can not really differentiate between Japanese and Chinese.

 Besides that, people also feel that they can communicate in Chinese as they are good at Japanese, which is not the case as both languages though, share some characters but are quite different in writing.

 However, factually writing, it is not true.
 The matter is quite confusing as many characters look alike.
 These are not the same actually and do not intend to mean the same things or translation since both of these languages are dissimilar totally.

 As per the language experts, it is recommended to differentiate both languages on the basis of their characters.
 People can try to understand the languages by setting the characters apart on the basis of their families, sentence structure, and order of words in sentences.

 However, it is foremost important to throw light on the main factors that confuse people between Chinese and Japanese writings.

 There are a few main correlations that make people confuse and differentiate between both languages.
-The standard Japanese has thousands of the different ‘Han’ characters that the language has borrowed from China centuries earlier.
+Standard Japanese has thousands of different ‘Han’ characters that the language borrowed from China centuries earlier.

 These are Kana and Kanji systems.

 Kana: This is one of the traditional passages of Japanese writing

 Kanji: This system talks about the Japanese-Chinese characters’ collaboration.
 There are particular characters, that have been borrowed from Chinese.
 The Kanji system has a composition of further two systems that the Japanese use to write their language.
 These are